Table of Contents[Hide][Show]

 Okay, so this is a given.
 You’ve traveled to Copper Mountain Resort for a family ski vacation.
 You are going to go skiing (or snowboarding).
 But we are putting it number one on our list because it really is a great mountain, particularly for families with beginner skiers.

+Copper Mountain is known for its “naturally-divided” terrain.
+This basically means that skiers and riders can enjoy the mountain at their own pace or skill set.
 The trails are laid out from east to west starting at a higher difficulty to lower.
 The trails are grouped together by difficulty.
 This means that it is great for skiers of all ability levels.

 Blacks (expert) are on the east side, blues (intermediate) and and all greens (beginner) are on the west side.
 This means there is very little chance of a beginner skier ending up on black trails, which can easily happen at resorts that have more of a mix of trails throughout the mountain.